Quantum polar stabilizer codes based on polarization of pure quantum channel don't work for quantum computing: Preliminaries

 \subsubsection{Quantum channel capacity}

-Coherent information of a quantum channel $\mathcal{E}$, denoted by $I(\rho^P,\mathcal{E})$, is the quantity measuring the amount of quantum information conveyed in the channel\cite{PhysRevA.54.2629}, where $\rho^P$ is the state of quantum system $P$ before being transformed by $\mathcal{E}$.
+Coherent information of a quantum channel $\mathcal{E}$, denoted by $I(\rho^P,\mathcal{E})$, is the quantity measuring the amount of quantum information transmitted in the channel\cite{PhysRevA.54.2629}, where $\rho^P$ is the state of quantum system $P$ before being transformed by $\mathcal{E}$.
 Coherent information is believed to be the analogue of classical mutual information in quantum information theory\cite{nielsen2002quantum} and a quantity to measure the channel capacity of pure quantum channels\cite{9241807,8242350,holevo2020quantum,5592851,holevo2010mutual,bennett2004quantum,PhysRevA.57.4153,PhysRevA.55.1613,kretschmann2004tema,shor2003capacities}.
-Here, we use the maximum single letter coherent information (MSLCI) of a quantum channel to measure its channel capacity.
+However, since the coherent information has superadditivity, it's still not clear how to calculate quantum channel capacity presicely by coherent information.
+Here, we use maximum single letter coherent information (MSLCI)\cite{yi2023channel} to measure quantum channel capacity, which is believed to be a lower bound of the average coherent information of multiple use of a quantum channel\cite{leditzky2018dephrasure}.

 For a classical symmetric channel, Arikan has proved that its symmetric capacity is it Shannon capacity.
-Similarly, in the work\cite{yi2021channel} we define symmetric coherent information of a quantum channel and prove that the MSLCI of a two-dimensional-input QQSC is its symmetric coherent information.
-Here we restate this definition.
-Readers can see \cite{yi2021channel} for more detail.
+Similarly, in \cite{yi2023channel} we prove that the MSLCI of a two-dimensional-input QQSC equals to its symmetric coherent information whose definition is as follows.

 \begin{definition}[\textbf{Symmetric coherent information}] For a quantum channel $\mathcal{E}$, the number of whose input qubits is n, its input state can be represented by $\rho=\sum_{i=1}^{2^{n}} q_{i}\ket{i}\bra{i}$, its symmetric information $I_U$ is defined as the coherent information $I(\rho,\mathcal{E})$ when $q_1=\cdots=q_{2^n}=\frac{1}{2^n}$, namely,